highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return BroadcastTx(clientCtx, txf, msgs...)
 }

-// GenerateTx will generate an unsigned transaction and print it to the writer
+//GenerateTx will generate an unsigned transaction and print it to the writer
-// specified by ctx.Output.
+//specified by ctx.Output.
 If simulation was requested, the gas will be
-// simulated and also printed to the same writer before the transaction is
+//simulated and also printed to the same writer before the transaction is
-// printed.
+//printed.
 func GenerateTx(clientCtx client.Context, txf Factory, msgs ...sdk.Msg) error {
 	if txf.SimulateAndExecute() {
 		if clientCtx.Offline {